microsoft/typechat.net/README.md

 ## TypeChat.Schema ##
 The library provides exporters for .NET Types to Typescript schema.

 Includes support for dynamic export at runtime, including with ***each request*** to the AI.
 This is needed for scenarios where the schema must include dynamic lists, such as relevant product names or lists of players in a team.

-TypeChat itself does not current support this.
+## TypeChat.Program ##
+TypeChat.Program is translates natural language requests into simple programs, represented as JSON, that compose:
+- Program Translators
+- Program Interpreters

 ## TypeChat.SK ##
 TypeChat.SK makes it easy to get ***strongly typed*** .NET objects from the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel).